 Senior Living Communities in the Modern Age

 Most of us have our own ideas about what senior living communities are like.
-Many believe that a senior living community is interchangeable with the term nursing home, but they are in fact two very different options for older adults.
-While many leading senior living communities do provide higher level healthcare services and assistance found in traditional nursing homes, they offer older adults so much more than simply age-related care and support.
+Many believe that “senior living community” is interchangeable with the term “nursing home”, but they are two very different options for older adults.
+While many leading senior living communities provide higher level healthcare services, they offer older adults more than age-related care and support.
+Myths in senior living are often founded in the stigma around nursing homes.
+However, senior living communities can be the exact opposite.

 Senior living communities today focus greatly on the ideal senior lifestyle.
-Often, it takes a family visiting a community to actually debunk the myths they’ve believed about a community lifestyle.
-Most often families are thrilled to see that the senior living community far exceeds their expectations.
+To debunk myths of senior living, it often takes family visiting a community and experiencing the lifestyle firsthand.
+Most often, families are thrilled to see senior living communities that exceed their expectations.

-Some of you may have had less-than-ideal experiences with communities, so take the time to look closely at a number of different communities and find the one that is the best fit for you or your loved one.
-During the touring process you might be surprised to find some of your pre-conceived notions about senior living communities aren’t what you thought!
+You may have experienced a less-than-ideal situation within a senior living community.
+It’s important to take the time to look at different communities and find the one that is the best fit for you or your loved one.
+During the touring process, you might be surprised to find some pre-conceived notions about senior living communities aren’t what you thought.

-Let’s take a look at some common myth-conceptions associated with senior living!
+Let’s take a look at some common myths in senior living communities!

 Myth #1 – Senior Living Communities Feel Institutionalized